ser1965/workshopqcd-2024-lesson-docker/CONTRIBUTING.md

 mistake, some awkward wording, or a factual error.
 This is a good way to introduce yourself and to meet some of our community members.

-1. If you do not have a [GitHub][github] account, you can [send us comments by email][contact].
+1. If you do not have a [GitHub][github] account, you can [send us comments trhrough workshop chat][contact].
 However, we will be able to respond more quickly if you use one of the other methods described below.

 2. If you have a [GitHub][github] account, or are willing to [create